-Rose and Nicolas loved their favourite Caribbean sorrel drink so much, the siblings decided to create a sorrel stand with the assistance of their parents.
+Miss Marshall’s 2018 release is “Sweet Sorrel Stand.”
+Rose and Nicolas loved their favourite Caribbean sorrel drink in this children's book.
+The siblings decided to create a sorrel stand with the assistance of their parents.
 Their Sweet Sorrel Stand was a success in the neighbourhood.
-The main ingredient of the drink is the Roselle plant (Sorrel), a species of hibiscus which is native to West Africa.
-The red flower buds are boiled, strained, sweetened with sugar, with a touch of ginger, cinnamon, orange peel and cloves.
+The drink's main ingredient is the Roselle plant (Sorrel), a hibiscus native to West Africa.
+The red flower buds are boiled, strained, and sweetened with sugar, with a touch of ginger, cinnamon, orange peel and cloves.
 Once cooled for a couple of hours or overnight, it is served with ice.
 It is known to be very rich in antioxidants.
-Traditionally, this drink is served during Christmas holidays.
+Traditionally, this drink is done during the Christmas holidays.
 On a hot summer day, it is a refreshing alternative to lemonade.

-This was Keman’s first experience of Toronto’s annual Caribbean Carnival.
-The excited 8 year old and his Mother enjoyed the rituals at the Caribbean celebration, such as picking a flag to wave, the Caribbean influenced foods, dancing, costumes and music.
-Keman is a young, Black Canadian child with Caribbean roots.
+After becoming a mom, she was inspired to write her second book, a children’s book named "Keman’s First Carnival."
+This 2016 publication is about a young, Black Canadian child’s first experience of Toronto’s annual Caribbean Carnival.
+The excited 8-year-old and his Mother enjoyed the rituals at the Caribbean celebration, such as picking a flag to wave, the Caribbean-influenced foods, dancing, costumes, and music.